-80 The Merger Agreement provides that, upon completion of the merger, each share of Forest Laboratories Inc. common stock issued and outstanding be converted into the right to receive, at the election of the holder thereof: (1) a combination of \$26.04 in cash plus 0.3306 Actavis ordinary shares (the "Mixed Election Consideration"); (2) \$86.81 in cash (the "Cash Election Consideration"); or (3) 0.4723 Actavis ordinary shares (the "Stock Election Consideration").
-Shares of Forest Laboratories Inc. common stock with respect to which no election is made will receive the Mixed Election Consideration.
-Stockholders who make the Cash Election or the Stock Election will be subject to proration to ensure that the total amount of cash and number of Actavis shares that would have been paid and issued if all Forest shareholders received the Mixed Election consideration.
+83 The Merger Agreement provides that, upon completion of the merger, each share of Forest Laboratories Inc. common stock issued and outstanding be converted into the right to receive, at the election of the holder thereof: (1) a combination of \$26.04 in cash plus 0.3306 Actavis ordinary shares (the "Mixed Election Consideration"); (2) \$86.81 in cash (the "Cash Election Consideration"); or (3) 0.4723 Actavis ordinary shares (the "Stock Election Consideration").
+Shares of Forest Laboratories Inc. common stock with respect to which no election is made will receive the Mixed Election Consideration".
+Stockholders who make the Cash Election or the Stock Election will be subject to proration to ensure that the total amount of cash paid and the total number of Actavis shares issued to Forest shareholders as a whole are equal to the total amount of cash and number of Actavis shares that would have been paid and issued if all Forest shareholders received the Mixed Election consideration.

 Acquiror Target Deal Value (\$ mill) Date Announced Consideration Unit vs. Election, Allocation Procedure Fixed Exchange Ratio Fixed Value Cap/ Collar Walk- away 7.
 Becton, Dickinson and Company CareFusion Corporation 12,000.11 10/05/2014 Common stock and cash Unit Yes No No No 8.
 Wisconsin Energy Corporation Integrys Energy Group, Inc. 9,046.96 06/23/2014 Common stock and cash Unit Yes No No No 9.
-Dollar Tree, Inc. Family Dollar Stores, Inc. 8,528.84 07/28/2014 Common stock and cash Unit No Yes 81 Yes No 10.
+Dollar Tree, Inc. Family Dollar Stores, Inc. 8,528.84 07/28/2014 Common stock and cash Unit No Yes 84 Yes No 10.
 Access Midstream Partners, L.P Williams Partners, L.P.
-7,862.66 06/15/2014 Common units Yes 82 No No No 1 Level 3 Communications, Inc. TW Telecom, Inc. 7,262.09 06/16/2014 Common stock and cash Unit Yes No No No 12.
+7,862.66 06/15/2014 Common units Yes 85 No No No 11 Level 3 Communications, Inc. TW Telecom, Inc. 7,262.09 06/16/2014 Common stock and cash Unit Yes No No No 12.
 Albemarle Corporation Rockwood Holdings, Inc. 6,327.52 07/15/2014 Common stock and cash Unit Yes No No No 13.
 GTECH S.p.A.
-International Game Technology 6,255.73 07/16/2014 Common stock and cash Unit No Yes 83 Yes 84 No 4.
-Laboratory Corporation of America Holdings Covance Inc. 6,169.84 11/03/2014 Common stock and cash Unit Yes No No No 5.
-Mallinckrodt PLC Questcor Pharmaceuticals, Inc. 5,592.21 04/07/2014 Common stock and cash Unit Yes No No No 6.
+International Game Technology 6,255.73 07/16/2014 Common stock and cash Unit No Yes 86 Yes 87 No 14.
+Laboratory Corporation of America Holdings Covance Inc. 6,169.84 11/03/2014 Common stock and cash Unit Yes No No No 15.
+Mallinckrodt PLC Questcor Pharmaceuticals, Inc. 5,592.21 04/07/2014 Common stock and cash Unit Yes No No No 16.
 Targa Resources Corp.
 Atlas Energy, L.P.
 4,977.75 10/13/2014 Common stock and cash Unit Yes No No No

-81 Under the Merger Agreement, each share of Family Dollar Stores, Inc. common stock is automatically to be converted into the right to receive (a) \$59.60 in cash and (b) a fraction of a validly issued, fully paid and non-assessable share of Dollar Tree, Inc. common stock equal to the quotient (the "Exchange Ratio") determined by dividing (x) \$14.90 by (y) the volume weighted average price per share of Dollar Tree, Inc. common stock on NASDAQ for the twenty trading days beginning on the twenty-third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the twenty trading day immediately preceding the closing date and concluding at the close of trading on the twenty trading day immediately preceding the closing date and concluding at the close of trading on the twenty trading day immediately preceding the closing date and concluding at the close of trading on the twenty trading day immediately preceding the closing date and concluding at the close of trading on the twenty trading day immediately preceding the closing date and concluding at the close of trading on the twenty trading day immediately preceding the closing day immediately preceding the closin
+84 Under the Merger Agreement, each share of Family Dollar Stores, Inc. common stock is automatically to be converted into the right to receive (a) \$59.60 in cash and (b) a fraction of a validly issued, fully paid and non-assessable share of Dollar Tree, Inc. common stock equal to the quotient (the "Exchange Ratio") determined by dividing (x) \$14.90 by (y) the volume weighted average price per share of Dollar Tree, Inc. common stock on NASDAQ for the twenty trading days beginning on the twenty-third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date and concluding at the close of trading on the third trading day immediately preceding the closing date (such price, the "Dollar Tree Trading Price"), provided that if (i) the Dollar Tree Trading Price is greater than or equal to \$59.98, the Exchange Ratio shall be 0.2484, and (ii) if the Dollar Tree Trading Price is equal to or less than \$49.08, then the Exchange Ratio shall be 0.3036.